wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 A functional testing plan should always include **positive tests** (such as "The logon box comes up every time you try to log in and you aren't just allowed in").

-**Negative testing** may be included in your functional testing plan where the skills to perform it are available within your *organisation* (for example, verifying that 'You can't log in without the correct password').
+**Negative testing** may be included in your functional testing plan where the skills to perform it are available within your *organization* (for example, verifying that 'You can't log in without the correct password').

----

 ## A model penetration test engagement